Venues of the 2002 Winter Olympics: Peaks Ice Arena

 The arena opened November 20, 1998, in what was considered a "soft opening", and following the completion of minor work, the arena was supposed to have a grand opening in January or February 1999.
 In December 1998, however, allegations of a scandal involving members of the SLOC and the International Olympic Committee concerning the 2002 Olympic bid surfaced, pushing back the grand opening.
-The arena was finally opened on September 29, 1999, and hosted its first event, a hockey game between the University of Minnesota Duluth Bulldogs and the University of Calgary Oval Extremes, two days later.
+The arena was finally opened on September 29, 1999, and hosted its first event, a women's ice hockey game between the University of Minnesota Duluth Bulldogs and the University of Calgary Oval Extremes, two days later.
 The completed arena cost $12.4 million to build, included two ice sheets, had seating for over 2,000 spectators, and was 110000 sqft in size.

 During the 2002 games, both men's and women's ice hockey games and practices were held at the arena.
 Because of its original size, over 6,000 temporary seats had to be installed to boost the ice center's capacity to 8,400, including press members.
-93 percent of tickets were sold, for a total 131,067 of spectators witnessing events in the arena.
+93 percent of tickets were sold, for a record total 131,067 of spectators witnessing events in the arena.